emory-courses/competitive-programming/README.md

 # M||E Competitive Programming

 **M||E** (pronounced "Emory") **Competitive Programming** is a student-led organization interested in [competitive programming](https://en.wikipedia.org/wiki/Competitive_programming) that requires proficient skills in problem solving, efficient coding, and error handling.
-We provide training sessions and practice tests to prepare for the International Collegiate Programming Contest (ICPC).
+We provide training sessions and practice tests to prepare for the International Collegiate Programming Contest (ICPC), and we are an official college-wide recognized organization at [theHub](https://thehub.emory.edu/organization/m-or-e).
 The Emory teams have participated in [the ICPC Southeast USA Regional Programming Contest](http://seusa.vanb.org) for many years and have consistently been among the top 3 schools.
 We strive for our teams to advance to the ICPC World Final, one of the most prestigious competitions for undergraduates in Computer Science.